Erik1007/Alices-Restaurant/README.md

 Another concept that will be involved in the next round of improvments will be the re-insertion of the favicon icon that initially was installed but was removed at the last moment as it was not rendering consistenly or correctly.

+Lastly, in the next round of development for this project, I intend on adding a success and failure html pages that will link off of the confirm button in the rservation modal.
+There were many attempts made pre-submission to make this a possibility, however, I determined that the confirm modal was enough of an user C.R.U.D. interaction and that the additional pages would be for the net round of development.

 ## Testing and Validation